 A graph is a simple mathematical structure described by \(\mathcal{G}=(\mathcal{V},\mathcal{E},\bm{W})\), where the set \(\mathcal{V}=\{1,2,3,\ldots,p\}\) contains the indices of the nodes, the set of pairs \(\mathcal{E}=\{(1,2),{(1,3)},\ldots,{(i,j)},\ldots\}\) contains the edges between any pair of nodes \((i,j)\), and the weight matrix \(\bm{W}\) encodes the strength of the relationships.

-5.1.2 Graph matrices
+5.1.2 Graph Matrices

-There are several matrices that are key in characterizing graphs as described next.
+Several matrices are key in characterizing graphs.

-• The adjacency matrix \(\bm{W}\) is the most direct way to fully characterize a graph, where each element \(W_{ij}\) contains the strength of the connectivity, \(w_{ij}\), between node \(i\) and node \(j\): \[ [\bm{W}]_{ij}=\begin{cases} w_{ij} & \textm{if}\;(i,j)\in\mathcal{E}\\ 0 & \textm{if}\;(i,j)\notin\mathcal{E}\\ 0 & \textm{if}\;i=j. \end{cases} \] We tacitly assume \(W_{ij}\ge0\) and \(W_{ii} = 0\) (no self-loops).
+• The adjacency matrix \(\bm{W}\) is the most direct way to fully characterize a graph, where each element \(W_{ij}\) contains the strength of the connectivity, \(w_{ij}\), between node \(i\) and node \(j\): \[ [\bm{W}]_{ij}=\begin{cases} w_{ij} & \textm{if}\;(i,j)\in\mathcal{E},\\ 0 & \textm{if}\;(i,j)\notin\mathcal{E},\\ 0 & \textm{if}\;i=j. \end{cases} \] We tacitly assume \(W_{ij}\ge0\) and \(W_{ii} = 0\) (no self-loops).
 If \(W_{ij}=W_{ji}\) (symmetric matrix \(\bm{W}\)), then the graph is called undirected.

-• The connectivity matrix \(\bm{C}\) is a particular case of the adjacency matrix containing \(0-1\) elements: \[ [\bm{C}]_{ij}=\begin{cases} 1 & \textm{if}\;(i,j)\in\mathcal{E}\\ 0 & \textm{if}\;(i,j)\notin\mathcal{E}\\ 0 & \textm{if}\;i=j. \end{cases} \] It describes the connectivity pattern of the adjacency matrix.
+• The connectivity matrix \(\bm{C}\) is a particular case of the adjacency matrix containing elements that are either 0 or 1: \[ [\bm{C}]_{ij}=\begin{cases} 1 & \textm{if}\;(i,j)\in\mathcal{E},\\ 0 & \textm{if}\;(i,j)\notin\mathcal{E},\\ 0 & \textm{if}\;i=j. \end{cases} \] It describes the connectivity pattern of the adjacency matrix.
 In fact, for some graphs the adjacency matrix is already binary (with no measure of strength) and coincides with the connectivity matrix.

-• The degree matrix \(\bm{D}\) is defined as the diagonal matrix containing the degrees of the nodes \(\bm{d} = (d_1,\dots,d_p)\) along the diagonal, where the degree of a node \(i\), \(d_i\), represents its overall connectivity strength to all the nodes, i.e., \(d_i = \sum_{j} W_{ij}\).
-That is, \[\bm{D}=\textm{Diag}(\bm{W}\bm{1}).\]
+• The degree matrix \(\bm{D}\) is defined as the diagonal matrix containing the degrees of the nodes \(\bm{d} = (d_1,\dots,d_p)\) along the diagonal, where the degree of a node \(i\), \(d_i\), represents its overall connectivity strength to all the nodes, that is, \(d_i = \sum_{j} W_{ij}\).
+In other words, \[\bm{D}=\textm{Diag}(\bm{W}\bm{1}).\]

-• The Laplacian matrix of a graph is defined as \[\bm{L} = \bm{D} - \bm{W}.\] It is also referred to as combinatorial Laplacian matrix to distinguish it from other variations in the definition of \(\bm{L}.\)
+• The Laplacian matrix of a graph is defined as \[\bm{L} = \bm{D} - \bm{W}.\] It is also referred to as the combinatorial Laplacian matrix to distinguish it from other variations in the definition of \(\bm{L}.\)

 The Laplacian matrix may appear unusual at first; however, it possesses numerous valuable properties that make it a fundamental matrix in graph analysis.
 It satisfies the following mathematical properties: